Campus Student Employment

 Students should be prepared to:

 Students who have previously participated in student employment are not required to complete all new forms every year.
-However, students are required to complete a new CAMPUS WORK PROGRAM AGREEMENT form (commonly known as the “Blue Sheet”) for the Fall/Spring Term and a separate Blue sheet for work performed during Summer Term.
+However, students are required to complete a new Campus Work Program Agreement form (commonly known as the “Work Agreement Form”) for the Fall/Spring Term and a separate Work Agreement Form for work performed during Summer Term.

 Direct deposit information also needs to be verified as current and updated with the Financial Aid department when changes to banking are made.